 - Preheat the oven to 350F.
 Line a baking sheet with parchment paper.
 Set aside.

 - In a stand size mixer fitted with the paddle attachment, cream the butter, brown sugar, and granulated sugar together until light and fluffy.
-About 3 minutes.
+About 3 minutes.½ cup butter unsalted, ½ cup granulated sugar, ⅓ cup light brown sugar

-- Add in the egg yolk and continued to beat on medium speed for about 30 seconds.
+- With a rubber spatula scrape down the sides and bottom of the bowl, add in the egg yolk and continued to beat on medium speed for about 30 seconds.1 whole egg, 1 egg yolk

-- Add the pumpkin and vanilla extract, mix on low just until incorporated
+- Scrape down the sides again, and add the pumpkin and vanilla extract, mix on low just until incorporated¼ cup pumpkin puree, 1 teaspoon pure vanilla extract

-- On the lowest speed, add in the flour, salt, baking powder, pumpkin pie spice, cinnamon, mix just until there are no more flour streaks.
+- Add in the flour, salt, baking powder, pumpkin pie spice, cinnamon, mix on low just until there are no more flour streaks.1 ⅔ cup all purpose flour, ¾ teaspoon salt, 1 teaspoon baking powder, 1 teaspoon pumpkin pie spice, ½ teaspoon cinnamon

 - Using a large cookie scooper, scoop out 6 equally sized cookie dough balls.
 Place them on the prepped baking sheet, and place them in the fridge while you make the crumb topping.

-- To make the topping: In a medium-size bowl, using your hands, mix all the ingredients until they are combined and have a “shaggy” look.
-There should be no flour streaks.
+- To make the topping: In a medium-size bowl, using your hands, mix all the ingredients until they are combined and have a "shaggy" look.
+There should be no flour streaks.6 tablespoon unsalted butter, ½ cup light brown sugar, 1 teaspoons ground cinnamon, pinch of salt, ¾ cup all purpose flour

 - Once the crumb topping is done, coat the top of the cookies with the crumb until they are completely covered.

-- Once the cookies are done, let them slightly cool and drizzle with the icing.
+- Once the cookies are done, let them slightly cool and drizzle with the icing.1 cup powder sugar, 2 tablespoons milk

 Rebekah Ma says